 When traveling with kids, and you have a limited time to explore a lot of new places, the safe place that we always head to is either a kid’s museum, science museum, or a center to stimulate and keep the kids active.
 Usually, the places have similar things to do, and you know what you’re going to get.
-When planning our trip to Charlotte, even though I was on a very limited time period, I was open to doing other things.
+When planning our trip to Charlotte in North Carolina, even though I was on a very limited time period, I was open to doing other things.
 But interestingly enough, everyone I talked to said I MUST visit Discovery Place.

 Recommended Post: History Facts About Charlotte NC

 As usual, I always like to get advice from professionals as well, and once I contacted Charlotte’s Tourism Board, Kristen, hopped on the same bandwagon.
 If I only have a chance to do ONE THING, this is it.